-- c.
-Items which are utilized by individual residents but which are reusable and expected to be available, such as resident gowns, water pitchers, bedpans, ice bags, bed rails, canes, crutches, walkers, wheelchairs, traction equipment, alternating pressure pad and pump, other durable medical equipment, etc.; - d.
+c.
+Items which are utilized by individual residents but which are reusable and expected to be available, such as resident gowns, water pitchers, bedpans, ice bags, bed rails, canes, crutches, walkers, wheelchairs, traction equipment, alternating pressure pad and pump, other durable medical equipment, etc.;

+- d.
 Social services and activities including supplies for these services; - e.
 At least 3 meals/day planned from the Basic Four food groups in quantity and variety to provide the medically prescribed diets.
 This includes special oral, Enteral, or parenteral supplements for dietary use for meal or nourishment supplementation, even if written as prescription items by a physician-as these supplements have been classified by the FDA as a food rather than a drug; - f.
 Laundry services; - g.
 Therapy services when provided by facility staff or by a consultant under contract with the facility; - h.
 Transportation services necessary to meet the medical and activity needs of the residents exclusive of commercial ambulance and specialized wheelchair transportation services. - Nursing facilities shall participate in the planning, development, and implementation of coordinated transportation efforts.
-Failure to participate in such efforts may result in disallowance of costs. - i.
-Oxygen, regulators, tubing, masks, tents, and other equipment necessary for the administration of oxygen; - j.
-Oxygen concentrators; and - k.
-Respiratory services and supplies.
+Failure to participate in such efforts may result in disallowance of costs. - Oxygen, regulators, tubing, masks, tents, and other equipment necessary for the administration of oxygen; - j.
+Oxygen concentrators; - k.
+Respiratory services and supplies such as continuous positive airway pressure machines, bilevel positive airway pressure machines, tracheostomy related supplies, supplies for suctioning; and - I. Batteries for hearing aids.